 How should I prepare for a mammogram?

 Discuss any breast changes with your doctor before your appointment to be sure that you are scheduled for the proper exam.
 Do not wear deodorant, powder or lotion under your arms or on your breasts the day of your mammogram.
 If you have had a prior mammogram, bring it with you to your appointment or have it sent to us.

 What if I am called back after a screening mammogram?

 Don’t panic!
 It is relatively common to be called back after a screening exam.
 About one in ten patients will need further imaging performed.
 Someone from The Breast Center will contact you to make an appointment for a diagnostic exam.
 At that time, a tailored mammogram exam will be performed, which may involve different views than the ones you have had already.
 After that, you may also have an ultrasound exam, depending on the findings.
 A Board Certified Radiologist (physician) with special training in breast imaging will discuss the findings with you at the end of your exams and you will have a chance to ask questions.
 Most women who are called back have no real problem and can go back to a regular screening schedule.

-What if I need to have a biopsy?
+What if I need to have a breast biopsy?

-At The Breast Center of Greensboro Imaging, we are able to perform image guided biopsies, the standard of care in breast diagnosis.
+At The Breast Center of Greensboro Imaging, we are able to perform image-guided breast biopsies, the standard of care in breast diagnosis.
+This includes the breast MRI guided core needle biopsy and the ultrasound breast biopsy.
 These procedures do not require a visit to the operating room or sedation and are well tolerated.
 Results are usually available the next day.

 Do you offer breast MRI?